-That’s why this year, self-care must take precedence over any other goal in your mind.
+That’s why self-care must take precedence over any other goal in your mind.
 Not to undermine your goals, but to strengthen your resolve and sense of self so you can bring to life whatever it is you’ve been dreaming of – regardless of what’s happening in the world around you.

-Below is a list of healthy intentions that I have been working on this past year and that I plan to carry through into 2024.
+Below is a list of healthy intentions that I have been working on this past year and that I plan to carry through into 2025.
 I invite you to join me in my continued pledge to find success through self-care by experimenting with these ten self-care hacks.

 My 10 Hacks for Self-Care Success